myquery/byteworks-football-app-test/README.md

     Used a Sass library with .scss extension to apply styling

 # Redux Pattern Architecture
-    Implmented redux pattern architecture using
+    Implmented redux pattern architecture using redux-observable
-    Rxjs and Angular Dependency Injection, i attempted to use redux-observable but because time constraint, I abandoned it.

 # FontAwesome Library
     I used fontawesome to apply icons
-    I used angular-redux/store ^3.0 version
+    I used angular-redux/store

 # Angular Framework